MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> Your mind will make you rich or poor, depending on the use you put to it.
+> Only he who has no use for the empire is fit to be entrusted with it.
-> -- Brian Tracy
+> -- Zhuangzi